chxu2000/BQSched/README.md

 # BQSched
 BQSched - Encrypted Code Repository for VLDB 2024 Submission "BQSched: A Non-Intrusive Batch Query Scheduler via Reinforcement Learning"

-As explained in our supplemental material, these codes are currently restricted to internal access and use within the reviewer community.
+The detailed access method has been submitted to reviewers within our supplemental material via the conference management tool (CMT).
+Currently, these codes are restricted to internal access within the reviewer community, as explained in the supplemental material.